 Having said that, by reading pet food labels and knowing what to look for, finding the right food can be made a lot easier, and this is where we can help.

-Once you have decided which category of food you would prefer to feed, we can help you select some of the best varieties from the hundreds that are available.
-Enter your dogs details on our dog food search page to get started.
+Once you have decided which categories of food you would prefer to feed, we can help you find the very best varieties from the hundreds that are available - just enter your dogs details and select the types of foods your interested in on our dog food search page to get started.

 Feeding the right amount is just as important as feeding the right food.
 All dog foods have feeding guidelines on the packaging.
 You should always start by following the guidelines for your dog's weight.
 Your vet will be able to tell you your dog's weight or you can stand on the scales whilst carrying your dog to calculate it at home.